Clinical Trials for Better Outcomes

-Treatments cannot improve without medical research.
-Clinical trials are necessary to test new therapies and to develop better ways of using recognised treatments.
+In particular, clinical trials are necessary to test new therapies and to develop better ways of using recognised treatments.
 People with epilepsy are in a position to help others by participating in clinical trials that can contribute to medical knowledge and result in better treatment outcomes.

-- Planning a pregnancy, currently pregnant or recently given birth?
+- Planning a pregnancy, currently pregnant or have recently given birth?

 - On an antiepileptic medication with or without a diagnosis of epilepsy?

-The aim is to have as many women as possible enroll to provide a broader base of information.
-This is an observational study consisting of 1-4 brief telephone interviews and does not require any change to your current medication regime or treatment.
+The aim is to have as many women as possible enrol to provide a broader base of information.
+This is an observational study consisting of one to four brief telephone interviews and does not require any change to your current medication regime or treatment.

-PELICAN : Paediatric Epilepsy Lambert Initiative Cannabinoid Analysis
+PELICAN – Paediatric Epilepsy Lambert Initiative Cannabinoid Analysis: Currently recruiting

 Epilepsy Action Australia has joined forces with the Lambert Initiative, Sydney University to further our understanding of the benefits and issues faced by parents who would like to, have previously or are currently administering various forms and formulations of medicinal cannabis to their child with epilepsy.

-- Do you currently treat the epilepsy with cannabis products?
+- currently treats the epilepsy with cannabis products

 Interviews are strictly confidential, and can be conducted in your own home by our trained researchers, or at our research centres in Sydney or Brisbane.